Red Rock Brewery No-Mayo Vinegar Coleslaw

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

-Red Rock Brewery No-Mayo Vinegar Coleslaw is loaded with low-carb and low-glycemic ingredients, and when made with your preferred no-calorie sweetener it would be great for any phase of the original South Beach Diet and other low-carb eating plans.
+This Vinegar Coleslaw is loaded with low-carb ingredients, and when made with Monkfruit Sweetener (or another no-calorie sweetener) it would be great for low-carb or Keto eating plans or for any phase of the original South Beach Diet .

 Find More Recipes Like This One: